 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 fabrics use the Border Gateway Protocol, or BGP, as the primary routing protocol on their data center fabrics; for instance, see RFC 7938 and LinkedIn's description of its data center fabric.
-If you follow the hype cycle, you are probably certain that many of these same network operators are moving toward a pure software-defined network, or SDN, play in the same data center fabrics.
+If you follow the hype cycle, you are probably certain that many of these same network infrastructure operators are moving toward a pure software-defined network, or SDN, play in the same data center fabrics.

 Or are they?
 Four recent drafts published in the Internet Engineering Task Force (IETF) imply another movement is afoot in the data center fabric world: using some form of modified link-state protocols on large-scale data center network architectures.